EricPhm/wordle/README.md

 └── README.md

-🧩 How It Works
-  A random 5-letter word is selected at game start.
-  Players type letters on their keyboard:
-    Backspace deletes a letter.
-    Enter submits the guess.
   If the guess matches the word, the game ends with a win message.
   The player can reveal the answer or try again at any time.